MartinYan623/Envision/README.md

 Week2

-Build single whether source regression model and grid search to find best parameters.
+Build single weather source regression model and grid search to find best parameters.

 Week3

 Do data pre-processing, such as smooth target attributes Y. do more feature engineering, including splitting

-month into season and changing numeric value (wind direction) into category attributes. build multiple whether sources
+month into season and changing numeric value (wind direction) into category attributes. build multiple weather sources

 model.